danielbrendel/ScriptParser/README.md

-# dnyScriptParser developed by Daniel Brendel
+# dnyScriptInterpreter developed by Daniel Brendel

 (C) 2017 - 2021 by Daniel Brendel